 To prevent dirt or rust, you should have your car wash and wax on a regular basis.
 Yet, car washing depends on each season, the climate, and road conditions.

 For example, the muddy road or warmer climate will make you wash your vehicle more often than usual.
 Also, you should wash or rinse your car at least twice a month to prevent salt and rust damage.
+If you have a Caravan, you can use caravan cleaning products for a better result.

 4. Use high-quality replacement parts and fuel